-- Increased risk of infection (due to low white blood cell counts)
+- Increased risk of infections (due to a shortage of white blood cells)

-- Easy bruising and bleeding (due to low platelet counts)
+- Easy bruising and bleeding (due to a shortage of blood platelets)

-- Fatigue and weakness (due to anemia - low red blood cells)
+- Fatigue and weakness (due to a shortage of red blood cells)

-Your doctor will try to avoid or lessen these side effects as much as possible.
-For example, drugs can be given before or along with chemotherapy to help prevent or reduce nausea and vomiting.
-Most side effects are temporary and go away after treatment is finished.
+If you get chemo, tell your doctor or nurse about any side effects as soon as you notice them.
+Your cancer care team can help you deal with them..
+For example, drugs can be given before or along with chemo to help prevent or reduce nausea and vomiting.

 Certain chemo drugs can have other, more specific side effects.
-Organs that could be damaged by certain chemo drugs include the kidneys, liver, testicles, ovaries, brain, heart, and lungs.
-Many of the drugs used to treat CD can cause nerve damage, leading to problems such as numbness and tingling in the hands and feet.
+For example, some can damage organs such as the kidneys or heart.
+Some of the drugs used to treat CD can cause nerve damage (known as peripheral neuropathy), leading to problems such as numbness and tingling in the hands and feet.

-If serious side effects occur, the chemotherapy may have to be reduced or stopped, at least for a short time.
-Your doctor will carefully monitor and adjust drug doses because some side effects can be permanent.
+If you have serious side effects, the chemo might need to be reduced or stopped, at least for a short time.
+Your doctor will carefully monitor and adjust your drug doses because some side effects might be permanent.

 Even though Castleman disease is not a cancer, chemo is often used in much the same way as it is for cancer.
 To learn more, see the “Chemotherapy” section of our website, or our document Understanding Chemotherapy: A Guide for Patients and Families.